khaiyichin/collective_perception/docs/benchmark_algo_explained.md

     */
-    "frr": 0.1,                     // flawed robot ratio in this trial (float) "num_flawed_robots": 3,         // number of flawed robots in this trial (int); is the rounded value of frr*num_agents "option_qualities": [           // quality of the options (array of int); dictates broadcast duration in units of time steps
+    "frr": 0.1,                     // flawed robot ratio in this trial (float) "num_flawed_robots": 3,         // number of flawed robots in this trial (int); is the rounded value of frr*num_agents "option_qualities": [           // quality of the options (array of int); dictates broadcast duration in units of ticks (see .argos configuration file for ticks_per_sec)
         0,
         0,
         0,